Reviewable/hubkit/README.md

 paged responses, all pages will be concatenated together into the return value by default (see below).

-After every request, you can access `Hubkit.rateLimit` and `Hubkit.rateLimitRemaining` for the latest information on your GitHub quotas, and `Hubkit.oAuthScopes` to see what scopes your authorization entitles you to.
+After every request, you can access `rateLimit` and `rateLimitRemaining` (or `searchRateLimit` and `searchRateLimitRemaining` if it's a search request) for the latest information on your GitHub quotas, and `oAuthScopes` to see what scopes your authorization entitles you to, on your `metadata` object (see below) or on `Hubkit` if you didn't set one.

 Valid options to pass (to the constructor or to each request), or to set on `Hubkit.defaults`,
 include: